Links

 OTS member John runs this fine audio web magazine

-An Audio Bullletin Board with all kinds of topics
+An Audio Bulletin Board with all kinds of topics

-Audio Enz is an on-line magazine with many fine review
+Audio Enz is New Zealand's autio community's an on-line magazine, with many fine reviews

 This page lists several interesting audio links

-Audio Junkies A site/b> where one can "feed the addiction!"
+Audio Junkies A site where one can "feed the addiction!"

 Basic Car Audio Electronics This site will help visitors to understand basic electronics and some electronic devices.
 It will, of course, also touch on car audio acoustics and car audio equipment